-The building has been used in the past as a general store and currently as a single family home.
-The Ipswich assessors site lists the construction date as 1759, but it is believed to have been built after the land was sold to Nathaniel Treadwell 3rd on Feb.
+This building was constructed as a store but may have always been occupied as a home.
+The Ipswich assessors site erroneously lists the construction date as 1759, but it is believed to have been built after the land was sold to Nathaniel Treadwell 3rd on Feb.
 8, 1799.

-According to Thomas Franklin Waters the dwelling was not built earlier than 1799.
-Waters recorded that John Hodgkins sold a piece of land to Nathaniel Treadwell 3rd on Feb.
+Thomas Franklin Waters recorded that John Hodgkins sold a piece of land to Nathaniel Treadwell 3rd on Feb.
 8, 1799 (163:272).
 Hodgkins had himself come into ownership only in 1796 (164:222).
 On the lot which Treadwell bought of Hodgkins, he seems to have built a store, as is evident from his deed of sale to Joseph Hale, March 5, 1799 although only a month after his purchase.
-Joseph Hale lived here for 32 years.
+Joseph Hale owned for 32 years.

 The heirs of Joseph Hale sold the land, store and a house to Ebenezer Burnham, October 21, 1831.
 Ebenezer Burnham sold the same to another Joseph Hale, of a later generation, October 18 1851, but the second Joseph Hale lived here for only three years.